 What if my federal refund isn't enough to cover my TurboTax fees?

-To use the Pay With Your Refund option, your IRS refund amount must be sufficient to cover your prep fees, fees for any additional products and services, and applicable sales tax.
+To use the pay-with-your-refund option (aka Refund Processing), your IRS refund amount must be sufficient to cover your prep fees, fees for any additional products and services, and applicable sales tax.

 If you get hit with a refund offset, what's left over might not be enough to cover your fees.
 Here's what happens next:

-- We'll send an email with instructions on how to pay your TurboTax fees (minus the Pay With My Refund fee, if any) by a certain date.
+1. We'll send an email with instructions on how to pay your TurboTax fees (minus the Refund Processing fee, if any) by a certain date.

-- Finally, if you still haven't paid by the requested date, we’ll send a final email letting you know that we're debiting the fees (minus the Pay With My Refund fee, if any) and that the auto-debit process cannot be stopped.
+3. Finally, if you still haven't paid by the requested date, we’ll send a final email letting you know that we're debiting the fees (minus the Refund Processing fee, if any) and that the auto-debit process cannot be stopped.

-The provision is spelled out in the Pay With My Refund Agreement, which you agreed to when you opted to pay with your refund.
+The provision is spelled out in the Refund Processing Agreement, which you agreed to when you opted to pay with your refund.